biareiam/The-House-of-Books/README.md

 ## Web Marketing & Business

-As part of web marketing a Facebook page was created for The House of Books.
+As part of web marketing, a Facebook page was created for The House of Books.

 ![house](https://user-images.githubusercontent.com/65717229/175274998-7b2b56e4-6338-4ad6-8acc-c7005b647e4d.PNG)

 ## Responsive Design
-The site was designed to be mobile first as more users are using their mobile to shop online but this has been adapted to allow the same good experience for desktop and tablet.
+The site was designed to be mobile-first as more and more users are using their mobile devices to shop online, but this has been adapted to provide a similarly great experience. order for desktops and tablets.

 ## Defensive Design